PFE-2024-QUIZ-APP/web/README.md

 1. Install the Prettier extension from the VSCode marketplace.
 2. Create a `.prettierrc` file at the root of your project with the desired configuration.
 3. Open VSCode settings (`Ctrl+,`) and enable the "Format On Save" option.
+4. Then, search for "Default Formatter" and select "Prettier - Code formatter" to define Prettier as the default formatter for your project.
-4. Now, every time you save a file, Prettier will automatically format your code according to the configured rules.
+5. Now, every time you save a file, Prettier will automatically format your code according to the configured rules.

 ### ESLint (Code Validation)